 At the same time, they have a regenerating and healing effect which is helpful for high-intensity workouts.

 7. Hydration for your body

-Chia seeds can absorb between 10 to 12 times its weight in water.
-This makes them perfect for keeping electrolytes balanced and keeping your body hydrated for longer.
+These seeds can absorb between 10 to 12 times their weight in water.
+Thus, eating them helps keep your electrolytes balanced and also keep your body hydrated for longer.

 8. They promote a better mood

-These seeds are full of tryptophane.
-Tryptophane is an essential amino acid for serotonin production, which is commonly known as the happy hormone.
+These seeds are full of tryptophan.
+Tryptophan is an essential amino acid for serotonin production, which is commonly known as the happy hormone.

-As a result, by eating chia seeds, you’ll be on your way to regulate sleep, improve your mood, combat depression and leave anxiety behind.
+As a result, eating chia seeds may help regulate your sleep, improve your mood, and relieve depression and anxiety.

-In addition to eating chia seeds on an empty stomach, as explained previously, you can eat them at any time of the day and add the to your favorite dishes, too.
+In addition to eating chia seeds on an empty stomach, you can eat them at any time of the day and add them to your favorite dishes as well.

 - Baked goods